steveclarke/mcp-printer/README.md

 **Batch Operations:** To print multiple files efficiently, pass an array of file specifications.
 Each file is processed independently, and the operation continues even if individual files fail.
 The response shows success/failure status for each file.

+**Batch Size Limit:** Batches are limited to 50 items per operation for reliability.
+If you need to process more items, the AI will automatically split them into multiple tool calls.

 **Page Count Confirmation:** By default, print jobs exceeding 10 physical sheets will trigger a confirmation prompt from the AI before printing.
 You can adjust this threshold with `MCP_PRINTER_CONFIRM_IF_OVER_PAGES` or set it to `0` to disable.
 If you confirm, the AI will automatically retry the print with the confirmation bypassed.
 This feature only works for PDF files (including auto-rendered markdown and code files).

 **Example (single file):**